Willson Contreras Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to allow the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Brewers pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in the league.

-- The Brewers will look to Lauer (1-0) in his second start this season.
+- Peralta (1-0) pitches for the Brewers to make his second start this season.

-- The lefty last appeared on Sunday against the Chicago Cubs, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.
+- In his last time out on Monday, the righty threw six scoreless innings against the New York Mets while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.